Umberto I of Italy: Turmoil

-The reign of Umberto I was a time of social upheaval, though it was later claimed to have been a tranquil Belle Époque.
-Social tensions mounted as a consequence of the relatively recent occupation of the Kingdom of the Two Sicilies, the spread of socialist ideas, public hostility to the colonialist plans of the various governments, especially Crispi's, and the numerous crackdowns on civil liberties.
+The reign of Umberto I ended with a period of social upheaval.
+Social tensions mounted due to the spread of socialist ideas, public hostility to the colonialist policies of the various governments, especially Crispi's, and the numerous crackdowns on civil liberties.
 The protesters included the young Benito Mussolini, then a member of the socialist party.
 On 22 April 1897, Umberto I was attacked again, by an unemployed ironsmith, Pietro Acciarito, who tried to stab him near Rome.

 Bava Beccaris massacre

 During the colonial wars in Africa, large demonstrations over the rising price of bread were held in Italy and on 7 May 1898, the city of Milan was put under military rule by General Fiorenzo Bava Beccaris, who ordered rifle-fire and artillery against the demonstrators.
 As a result, 82 people were killed according to the authorities, with opposition sources claiming that the death toll was 400 dead with 2,000 wounded.
 King Umberto sent a telegram to congratulate Bava Beccaris on the restoration of order and later decorated him with the medal of Great Official of Savoy Military Order, greatly outraging a large part of the public opinion.